 Finding this type of service with a larger firm is often difficult.
 It’s just not the way they operate.
 Many times your small, independent advisors are working under fiduciary guidelines.
 They are working to serve YOUR best interest.
 That’s not to say you won’t get that type of management with an advisor at a large firm; you can.
 However, it’s more likely with your local advisor due to the custom approach the smaller independent firms follow.

-Maybe you’ve only invested in the 401k at work, and you’re changing jobs.
-Now you need to rollover your 401k over to an IRA, and you’ve never even seen the advisor that controls your portfolio.
-Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter and roll it over into an IRA account.
-Sally will give you a break down of how much interest you’ll earn while your money is in a mutual fund, ask you sign a few pages, send you out with a pretty little folder of paperwork, and thank you for your business.
+Maybe you’ve only invested in the 401(k) at work, and you’re changing jobs.
+Now, you need to rollover your 401(k) to an IRA, and you’ve never even seen the advisor that controls your portfolio.
+Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter, and roll it over into an IRA account.
+Sally will give you a breakdown of how much interest you’ll earn while your money is in a mutual fund, ask you to sign a few pages, send you out with a pretty little folder of paperwork, and thank you for your business.
 “Wow!
 That was easy,” you think to yourself.
 You have always liked Sally in the ten years you’ve banked there.
 You know she’ll watch your money for sure.

 The problem with that?
 Sally does that every day for every “Joe” that comes through the door needing to rollover a 401(k)… every single day.
 She also sets up estate accounts, checking accounts, savings accounts, and any other account at the bank.
 Sally may or may not be credentialed in the financial world, but you’re going to trust her to take care of your retirement funds all because she smiles and welcomes you each time you enter the bank?